thatfloflo/matrix-types/docs/preliminaries.rst

         ["2, 0", "2, 1", "2, 2", "2, 3", "2, 4"],
     ]

-This if often convenient because we already have all the pieces we need in Python's standard library, but it also makes some things more cumbersome than the should be.
+This is often convenient because we already have all the pieces we need in Python's standard library, but it also makes some things more cumbersome than the should be.
 For example, to find the dimensions of such a matrix, we have to *know* that it is implemented a sequence of sequences, and then minimally